© 2020 All rights reserved

 (For more information on this topic, please reference Debra Ruh’s recent article titled: “Persons with Disabilities and the Elderly are positively impacted by Voice Tech.”)

 We ask you to please stand with us, together as leaders of non-profits, NGOs, disability persons’ organizations, business-to-business organizations, market influencers, and leaders in the disabilities and aging communities, to sign onto the attached letter of this coalition.
-Our goals are to raise awareness with legislators about how our communities have come to rely daily on smart speakers and related devices.
-This positive collaborative will ensure that legislators include us as a preferred resource in the early stages of policy as stakeholders and consult with us when legislation is pursued and developed to regulate these critical smart devices.
+Our goals are to raise awareness with legislators about how our communities have come to rely daily on smart technologies and voice activated devices.
+This positive collaboration of industry leaders from all sectors will ensure that legislators include us as a preferred resource in the early stages of policy making as engaged stakeholders.
+Also, they consult with us whenever legislation is being pursued and developed to regulate any smart technology devices that are so critical to our communities daily lives.

 For more information, please contact Richard J. Streitz, Ruh Global IMPACT, COO at [email protected].